-The standard duration of Computer Science and Information Technology has a degree Program of five years.
+The standard duration of Computer Science and Information has a degree Program of five years.
 The Bachelor's degree begins with the general courses which including basic courses such as Computer skills, Mathematics, Physics, English language and Learning & communication skills.
 Almost all the students in the Bachelor's Degree Program study the same major courses except 12 credit hours of the elective courses which amounts to 13% of the total course work.
-The graduation Project (5 C.H.= 9 ECTS) are included as a major subjects.
+The graduation Project and a seminar (3 CH= 5 ECTS) are included as a major subjects.
 The details are available in the Project Handbook (Appendix ZCS05).

-3.1.1 Elective studies and practical training in Computer Science and Information Technology Program
+3.1.1 Elective studies and practical training in Computer Science and Information Program

-The student must take a suitable number of elective courses to reach the total of (161 KSA CH=290-301 ECTS) required for the Bachelor's degree Program.
+The student must take a suitable number of elective courses to reach the total of (161 KSA CH=281 ECTS) credits required for the Bachelor's degree Program.
 The courses studied in other domestic or foreign higher education institutions can also be included in the degree program subject to approval by the Head of Degree Program in diploma supplement (Appendix CSI13).

-The practical training is also included in the Computer Science and Information Technology degree Program.
-The total number of obligatory practical training is 12 ECTS credit points.
-The students are required to complete an internship in a governmental or private sector company or in the university during summer holidays.
+The practical training is also included in the Computer Science and Information degree Program.
+The total number of obligatory practical training is 2 ECTS credits.
+The students are required to complete an internship in a company or in the university during summer holidays.
 The training will be approved by the reviewer of the training applications.
 More detailed description on practical training can be seen in the Practical Training Guide (Appendix CSI17).